CICE-Consortium/Icepack/_sources/science_guide/sg_tracers.rst.txt

 liquid water in topo ponds), additional code must be added to track changes in the conserved quantity.

+Tracer dependencies and conserved quantities associated with tracers are tracked using the arrays ``trcr_depend``, which defines the type of dependency (area, volume, snow, etc), ``n_trcr_strata``, the number of underlying layers, ``nt_strata``, the indices of the underlying layers, and ``trcr_base``, a mask that is one for the tracer dependency and zero otherwise.
+These arrays are used to convert between the tracer values themselves and the conserved forms.

 More information about the melt pond schemes is in the :ref:`ponds` section.